 Countries using the euro

-Ever since its birth and until now, a total of eighteen countries out of the twenty-eight forming the European Union have gradually adopted the euro, thus forming the so-called Eurozone.
-These countries are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain.
-Latvia was the last country to enter the Eurozone on January 1st 2014.
+Ever since its birth and until now, a total of nineteen countries out of the twenty-eight forming the European Union have gradually adopted the euro, thus forming the so-called Eurozone.
+These countries are: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain.
+Lithuania was the last country to enter the Eurozone on January 1st 2015.

-However, other 10 countries in the European Union have not adopted the euro, such as Bulgaria, Croatia, Denmark, Lithuania, Hungary, Poland, the Czech Republic, the United Kingdom, Romania and Sweden.
+However, other 9 countries in the European Union have not adopted the euro, such as Bulgaria, Croatia, Denmark, Hungary, Poland, the Czech Republic, the United Kingdom, Romania and Sweden.